($356) Cost to ship a car from Boston, MA to New Haven, CT

 The best Boston to New Haven car shipping companies

-Based on our research, here are the best car shipping companies for getting your car from Boston to New Haven:
+We’ve done the research, and these are the best car shipping companies to help transport your vehicle from Boston to New Haven:

 - Best for Real-Time Tracking: Nexus Auto Transport